 Any major changes to any of the other governance policies are approved by ELT as and when changes occur.

-A comprehensive annual strategic planning process is undertaken with the directors and the ELT.
+A comprehensive annual strategic planning process is undertaken with the Board and the ELT.
 The resultant Corporate Plan and Statement of Corporate Intent are approved by the Minister in accordance with the Act.
-The Corporate Plan forms the basis upon which operational business plans and key performance indicators are formulated and monitored.
+The Corporate Plan and Statement of Corporate Intent forms the basis upon which operational business plans and key performance indicators are formulated and monitored.

-External reporting is performed in accordance with legislative requirements, and the principles of good governance.
+External reporting is performed in accordance with legislative requirements, and other sources of obligation.